Cameos 101: History of Cameo Jewelry, Value and More

 “Stone cameos are generally more valuable than those made of shell.
 But the medium is not nearly as important as the artistry,” Jeanenne says, “The best way to judge a cameo is to examine it with a good magnifying glass.
 Graceful, smooth-flowing lines with much detail are signs of a good one.
 The inferior ones seem to have sharper lines, fewer details, and a harsh look.
 Be sure to hold the cameo to the light and examine it for possible cracks.”
-You can also see the translucency of a cameo when you hold it up to the light–which is another one of my favorite things about cameos.
+Thanks to their open backs, you can see the translucency of a cameo when you hold it up to the light–which is another one of my favorite things about cameo jewelry.

 Which Cameos Are Most Valuable?